curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ## Configure Claude Code

-This folder includes a configuration with the following settings:
+This folder includes a configuration with settings of the following form.\
+Make sure you edit the file to use the correct certificate file path for your computer:

 ```json
 {